anan44/it-starts-with-clojure/materials/3-first-project/3-refactoring-project.md

 Also values that have been bind first are usable when binding following values.
 Due to this it is never necessary nor a good practice to have nested let forms.

-I hope the examples above gave you some perspective on the essence of let.
+I hope the examples above gave you some perspective on the essence of `let`.
 It is a tool that you will be using more and more when you dive deeper to the rabbit hole of Clojure.

 ## Refactoring with let

-We are now familiar with let,
-and we can start using it to clean up our -main function.
+We are now familiar with `let`, and we can start using it to clean up our `-main` function.

-So what we are going to do is to bind temporary results with let to make whole thing clearer.
+So what we are going to do is to bind temporary results with `let` to make whole thing clearer.

 ```clojure
 (defn -main